sentientforest/sylvanomicon/en-us/power_outages.md

 * Vehicle cigarrette lighter 200w inverter

 With the solar power, I should in theory be able to power my laptop indefinitely.
-On a full charge, I have found the Jackery can keep my laptop at 100% all day under heavy load (i.e. think of a 6 core, 32 GB memory macbook pro powering multiple virtual machines all day).
+On a full charge, I have found the Jackery 240 can keep my laptop at 100% all day under heavy load (i.e. this is a 6 core, 32 GB memory macbook pro powering multiple virtual machines all day).
 The 100 watt panel claims to be able to recharge this model of lithium generator in about 5 hours.
 I just got the panel a few weeks ago and will be testing it over the next few days (Sept 8-9 2020).

 Last year, prior to acquiring the Jackery, I had to charge my laptop by idling my truck in the driveway and converting its car battery energy into ac power for my laptop charger.
+I can still use this option as a fallback if all else fails.

 #### Internet